denten-books/plain-text/1-metaphor.md

 nevar [sic] put with the wrong end in front" [@carroll_alices_1971, xv;
 @susina_why_2001, 16-7].

-[^ln4-dead]: For a book length summary on this very topic see
+[^ln4-dead]: For a book length summary on this topic see
 @muller_metaphors_2008.

 [^ln3-mindflex]: The American toy giant Mattel makes a game called "Mindflex."